Arom1a/notebooks/Psychology/Learning.md

 Unconditioned stimulus: a stimulus trigger a response naturally

+Conditioned stimulus: a previously neutral stimulus that triggers a conditioned response

+Unconditioned response: the response triggered naturally

+Conditioned response: the response trained to be triggered

 ### 2.2 Classical Conditioning
 repeated exposure, we learn the sequence of events